Chart Color Schemes

 Educational achievement in East Melbourne places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Educational attainment in East Melbourne is notably higher than national and state averages.
-67.4% of residents aged 15 years and above hold university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
-Bachelor degrees are the most common at 39.8%, followed by postgraduate qualifications at 21.8% and graduate diplomas at 5.8%.
-Vocational pathways account for 15.8% of qualifications, with advanced diplomas making up 9.5% and certificates 6.3%.
+East Melbourne's educational attainment is notably higher than national and state averages.
+Among residents aged 15 and above, 67.4% have university qualifications, compared to 30.4% in Australia and 33.4% in Victoria.
+Bachelor degrees are the most common at 39.8%, followed by postgraduate qualifications (21.8%) and graduate diplomas (5.8%).
+Vocational pathways account for 15.8% of qualifications, with advanced diplomas at 9.5% and certificates at 6.3%.

-A significant 20.7% of the population is actively pursuing formal education, including 10.6% in tertiary education, 3.1% in primary education, and 2.8% in secondary education.
-Educational facilities seem to be located outside immediate catchment boundaries, with families accessing schools in neighboring areas.
+Currently, 20.7% of the population is actively pursuing formal education.
+This includes 10.6% in tertiary education, 3.1% in primary education, and 2.8% pursuing secondary education.

 Frequently Asked Questions - Education